yatowoo/EPD/draft.md

 As is illustrated in Figure [], pedestals of signals from digitizer are sloping.
 With intensive study, this slope changes slightly when the pedestal was manipulated.
-While the variance of slopes is too small to influence pedestal value, it’s a reasonable convention that average value of pedestal is its measurement result.
+While the variance of slopes is too small to influence pedestal value, it's a reasonable convention that average value of pedestal is its measurement result.

 From Figure [] we can see the range of pedestal for adjusting.

 ### Charge Intergral of Signal

-WMore than 5000 signals were collected from oscilloscope/digitizer and then integrate time and amplitude.
+More than 5000 signals were collected from oscilloscope/digitizer and then integrate time and amplitude.
 Subsequently, its spectrum was produced like Figure [].

-There’s a little trick when processing waveforms from the digitizer.
+There's a little trick when processing waveforms from the digitizer.
 Assuming the signal interval that contains whole SiPM signals activated by photons from LED is 550ns to 650ns.
 430ns to 530ns was selected as our first reference interval and 670ns to 770ns as second reference interval.
-Average of this two reference intervals can be regarded as pedestal value of signal interval’s midpoint.
+Average of this two reference intervals can be regarded as pedestal value of signal interval's midpoint.
 Minusing the average value when integrating can totally get rid of the influence of pedestal slope, and improving the resolution of photon spectrum.

 Furthermore, waveforms that contain the signal in reference intervals should be rejected.
-It’s easy to do that if we compare the slope, which is calculated by two average value of two intervals, with the distribution of slope.
+It's easy to do that if we compare the slope, which is calculated by two average value of two intervals, with the distribution of slope.
 If a calculated slope is far away from the mean value of pedestal distribution, this waveform should be dumped as well.

 ---